ICHD AmeriCorps State Program

 Members provide assistance to low-income or BIPOC gardeners individually or via a network of gardens.
 Examples of what members could do include: assistance to gardeners via garden infrastructure maintenance and upkeep, providing tools and resources to gardeners, assisting with water systems, setting up a new community garden, and being a community garden leader.

--Members receive a modest living stipend, federal student loan forbearance & interest accrual repayment, and an education award.
-Full time members receive free healthcare and childcare upon eligibility.
+Members receive a modest living stipend, federal student loan forbearance & interested accrual repayment, and an education award.
+Full-time members receive healthcare and childcare upon eligibility.

-To learn more about the AmeriCorps State Program and to access our application CLICK HERE.
+To learn more about the AmeriCorps State Program, contact Paige Bartkowiak at firstname.lastname@example.org.